Write a Magical Letter from Santa to Your Child

 Tips On Writing A Santa Claus Letter To Your Children

-- 2Get your older children involved.If you have teenagers who by now know the reality of the Santa Claus story, ask them to cooperate and act as if they are also fascinated that Santa is personally writing to their younger siblings.
-After all, they've already experienced the mystery, thrill and fun that Santa Claus brought to them, so they should be excited to make sure their younger siblings enjoy these feelings as well.Advertisement
+- 2If you have teenagers who by now know the reality of the Santa Claus story, ask them to cooperate and act as if they are also fascinated that Santa is personally writing to their younger siblings.
+After all, they've already experienced the mystery, thrill and fun that Santa Claus brought to them, so they should be excited to make sure their younger siblings enjoy these feelings as well.Get your older children involved.Advertisement

 - Santa feeding the reindeer.